MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
 ## Step 5: Update your `manifest.json` for new content and web access

 Next, you'll create and inject the content page that's embedded on the current active tab page.
-This step has already been done in [manifest.json](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/manifest.json) in the samples repo.
+This step has already been done in [manifest.json](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/manifest.json) in the MicrosoftEdge-Extensions repo.

 The updated `manifest.json` that includes the `content-scripts` and `web_accessible_resources` is as follows: